Robust Confidence Intervals for Meta-Regression with Interaction Effects: Simulation Study

 Altogether the true values of the considered parameters do not have a strong impact on the intervals of any estimator.
 Therefore, there is no coefficient for which an estimator performs better or worse compared to the other estimators than in the overall results.

 \textbf{Adjustments of the correlation $\boldsymbol{\rho}$} Examined adjustments of $\rho$ are 0, 0.2, 0.5 and -0.5.
 In additional simulations we also considered $\rho=0.9$.
 The findings did not alter the results.
-For details see Section F of the supplement.
+For details see Section E of the supplement.

 The sign of the correlation affects neither the coverages nor the interval lengths.
-Intervals for $\beta_1$ that are based on $\textbf{HC}_3-\textbf{HC}_5$ tend to have a lower coverage for higher correlations, whereas CIs based on $\textbf{HC}_0-\textbf{HC}_2$ tend to have higher coverages for $|\rho|=0.5$.
-For $\textbf{HC}_2$ and $\textbf{HC}_3$ the respective effect is only marginal.
-Large correlations induce longer CIs for $\beta_1$ for all number of studies and estimators.
+Intervals for $\beta_1$ that are based on $\bf{HC}_3-\bf{HC}_5$ tend to have a lower coverage for higher correlations, whereas CIs based on $\bf{HC}_0-\bf{HC}_2$ tend to have higher coverages for $\lvert\rho\rvert=0.5$.
+For $\bf{HC}_2$ and $\bf{HC}_3$ the respective effect is only marginal.
+Large correlations induce longer CIs for $\beta_1$ for all number of studies and estimators .
 There is no consistent impact of the correlation on the CIs for $\beta_{12}$.
 The changes depend on both the estimator and number of studies $k$.
-However, these changes are only slight. $\textbf{HC}_0$, $\textbf{HC}_1$, $\textbf{HC}_3$ and $\textbf{KH}$ based CIs have shorter lengths for larger values of $|\rho|$ and all $k$.
-Intervals based on $\textbf{HC}_2$, $\textbf{HC}_4$ and $\textbf{HC}_5$ have marginally decreasing lengths in $|\rho|$ for $k=6$, slightly increasing lengths for $k\in\{10,20\}$ and again marginally decreasing lengths for $k=50$.
-It is also interesting to note, that most of the extreme outliers of $\textbf{HC}_5$ occur for high correlations.
+However, these changes are only slight. $\bf{HC}_0$, $\bf{HC}_1$, $\bf{HC}_3$ and $\bf{HKSJ}$ based CIs have shorter lengths for larger values of $\lvert\rho\rvert$ and all $k$.
+Intervals based on $\bf{HC}_2$, $\bf{HC}_4$ and $\bf{HC}_5$ have marginally decreasing lengths in $\lvert\rho\rvert$ for $k=6$, slightly increasing lengths for $k\in\{10,20\}$ and again marginally decreasing lengths for $k=50$ .
+It is also interesting to note, that most of the extreme outliers of $\bf{HC}_5$ occur for high correlations .